Burn injuries can be painful, expensive & devastating. Our Dallas personal injury lawyers are here to help.

 Severe burns often lead to long hospital stays, painful surgeries, and sometimes even years of physical therapy—not to mention the pain, suffering, scarring, disfigurement, and emotional distress that victims often experience as a result.

-According to the American Burn Association, about 480,000 people seek medical care for burn injuries every year.
+According to the American Burn Association, about 480,000 people seek medical care for accidental burn injuries every year.
 Of these, about 30,000 require specialized care in burn centers.
 In fact, statistics show that over 60 percent of all acute hospitalizations in the U.S. relate to burns and scalds.

 While the debilitating effects of a burn injury are painfully obvious to victims, you’ll find that insurance companies routinely downplay the severity of your situation in an attempt to lower the true value of your claim.
 Filing a personal injury claim and recovering compensation is not a simple task, especially when the value of your damages can be contested.